DaseinPhaos/arendur/README.md

 Just Another Renderer.
 This time in Rust though.

-This is a project for personal study, guided by [pbrt](http://www.pbrt.org/).
-The implementation does have some Rusty-strength though, feel free to check out!
+This is a project guided by [pbrt](http://www.pbrt.org/).
+Its on `0.0.1` for the time being, meaning it can't render anything just yet.

 To tinker with it you can either clone the source code with `git`: